jakechanda/A_Star/README.md

 The program outputs graphs that show how many nodes are expanded in each trial of a k depth randomized pyraminx.
 The variance in the results is large because of the nature of the implemented pyraminx (see pyraminx recap).

-The program can solve pyraminxes up to k=6 randomization, where the program will run for hours then crash before even solving one trial.

-This is a list of runtimes and k level:
+This is a list of the average number of nodes and k level I as able to test:

-- k = 1: instant
+- k = 1: ~2 nodes average
-- k = 2: instant
+- k = 2: ~5 nodes average
-- k = 3: instant to 1 minute runtime
+- k = 3: ~26 nodes average
-- k = 4: 30 seconds to 2 minute runtime
+- k = 4: ~90 nodes average
-- k = 5: Around 1 hour runtime
+- k = 5: ~505 nodes average
-- k = 6: crashes

 Because of the ability to modify each row individually, the ability to turn the back corner of the pyraminx, and the ability to turn both clockwise and counter clockwise there are many possible states, and the program crashes at a depth of k=6.
 Additionally, it is possible for a trial to get "lucky" and have two moves that counter-act each other, like a U1 clockwise move, then a U1 counterclockwise move, which would significantly speed up a trial.